 - disputes with both the NHS and various local authorities over the funding of residential and nursing care.

 - contested probate matters;

 - claims under the Inheritance (Provision for Family and Dependants) Act 1975; and

 - family disputes over the finances and/or care of elderly relatives; and

 - disputes within the Court of Protection.

-Once a fit and active sportsman, age and his devotion to his family (including two young daughters) have reduced his sporting efforts to weekly 5-a-side football, with a resulting increase in his waistline.
-He is a trustee of Basildon Borough’s Citizens Advice, having previously been a trustee at a charity responsible for the provision of sporting and fitness facilities in the Grays Thurrock area, and a governor of the primary school in the village in which he lives.
+Once a fit and active sportsman, age and his devotion to his family have reduced his sporting efforts to weekly 5-a-side football, with a resulting increase in his waistline.
+He has been a trustee of Basildon Borough’s Citizens Advice and separately of a charity responsible for the provision of sporting and fitness facilities in the Grays/Thurrock area.

 Legal 500 2017 – “puts forward multifaceted solutions to clients”